sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 ## Search a value

 The sdk will create a hash with the same group key for your search term, and now you can check it in your database with the hashes table.
-If you are using primary keys for the hash and the item id the search is very quick.
+If you are using primary keys for the hash and the item-id, the search is rapid.

 :::: tabs#p